Skip to content

 Vladimir Horowitz performs Bach's Chorale 959 in the arrangement for piano made by Ferrucio Busoni

-BAROQUE MUSIQUE / Piano / Transcription
+BAROQUE MUSIC / Piano / Transcription

 Bach-Busoni – Chorale Prelude in G Minor – Horowitz, Piano